ssanthosh777/EX.-NO-1-IMPLEMENTATION-OF-CAESAR-CIPHER/README.md

 ## AIM:

-To implement the simple substitution technique named Caesar cipher using Python language.
+To implement the simple substitution technique named Caesar cipher using C Language.

 ## DESCRIPTION: